18F/charlie/README.md

 18F's Hubot is named Charlie, and is deployed in [Cloud.gov](https://cloud.gov/).

-Charlie is set up with continuous deployment, just merge your code to master and it will get deployed with Travis.
+Charlie is set up with continuous deployment, just merge your code to main and it will get deployed with CircleCI.

 ## Configuration